Nico-Chico/Backtraking-Algorithm-for-Sudoku/README.md

 This class is responsible of store and deal with the sudoku grid and the methods necessary to implement Backtracking.

 ### Main function :       `SudokuSolver.cpp`
-Starts and checks the computation time by solving all the problems contained in `Sudoku9.csv`	46 problems of 9×9, diferent difficulties `Sudoku16.csv` 	1 problem of 16×16.
+Starts and checks the computation time by solving all the problems contained in:

+`Sudoku9.csv`	46 problems of 9×9, diferent difficulties

+`Sudoku16.csv` 	1 problem of 16×16.

 `Sudoku25.csv` 	1 problem of 25×25.

 In addition to these the program can solve any N×N sudoku.
 Where N is a perfect square.